 Satellites and other property and equipment are depreciated and amortized on a straight-line basis over their estimated useful lives.
 The remaining depreciable lives of our satellites range from less than one year to 16 years as of December 31, 2016.
 We make estimates of the useful lives of our satellites for depreciation purposes based upon an analysis of each satellite's performance, including its orbital design life and its estimated service life.
 The orbital design life of a satellite is the length of time that the manufacturer has contractually committed that the satellite's hardware will remain operational under normal operating conditions.
-In contrast, a satellite's service life is the length of time the satellite's generally have orbital design lives ranging from 10 to 15 years and service lives as long as 20 years.
+In contrast, a satellite's service life is the length of time the satellite is expected to remain operational as determined by remaining fuel levels and consumption rates.
+Our in-orbit satellites generally have orbital design lives ranging from 10 to 15 years and service lives as long as 20 years.
 The useful depreciable lives of our satellites generally exceed the orbital design lives and are less than the service lives.
-Although the service lives of our satellites to determine if any revisions to our estimates are necessary based on the health of the individual satellites.
+Although the service lives of our satellites have historically extended beyond their depreciable lives, this trend may not continue.
+We periodically review the remaining estimated useful lives of our satellites to determine if any revisions to our estimates are necessary based on the health of the individual satellites.
 Changes in our estimate of the useful lives of our satellites could have a material effect on our financial position or results of operations.